scsibug/vsmp/README.md

 ## Overview and Features

 This very-slow-movie-player does a few things above what I've seen elsewhere, which are described below.
 This project contains scripts to preprocess movie files into image files, select a meaningful subset of frames, and then display on an e-Paper display with configurable total and refresh times.
+Movies played through this project are not played at a constant speed (although enough information is preserved to achieve this) - instead, minimizing screen refreshes needed to show meaningfully changed frames on a regular basis is prioritized.

 ### Offline Image Processing
 All image processing is done offline, which lets one comfortably use a small device like the Pi Zero, without running into performance issues.
 This also reduces the storage required on the device itself.
 A much larger selection of videos can be pre-loaded, or smaller memory cards can be used.